 The Pre-College Summer Session replicates the type of coursework a first-year student would experience in an art and design school.
 The first two weeks are equivalent to the first weeks of the college term—students learn skills, programs, and techniques.
 The last week is comparable to the final week of the college term—final projects are planned, critiqued, and completed for a final student exhibition.

-Students will receive an aggregate letter grade (A–F) for work completed in all classes during the course of the three weeks, reported on an MCAD transcript as “Pre-College Summer Session.”
-Students will receive a copy of their unofficial transcript upon completion of the program.
+Students receive an aggregate letter grade (A–F) for work completed in all classes during the course of the three weeks, reported on an MCAD transcript as “Pre-College Summer Session.”
+Final grades are communicated to each student on an unofficial grade report, which is mailed shortly after the program finishes.
 Thereafter, official transcripts can be requested from MCAD Records.